markhu/docker-maven/README.md

     docker run -it --rm --name my-maven-project -v "$(pwd)":/usr/src/mymaven -w /usr/src/mymaven maven:3.3-jdk-8 mvn clean install

+## Building local Docker image(s)

+This is a base image that you can extend, so it has the bare minimum packages needed.
+After adding your custom package(s) to the `Dockerfile`, you can build your local Docker image like this:

+    docker build --tag my_local_maven:3.5.0-jdk-8_rpm .

 # Reusing the Maven local repository